 Note: The debit (removal of funds from merchant account) occurs upon receipt of the chargeback, but this document does not generate until the chargeback has a status of "return to merchant (RTM)."

-When Chase Paymentech receives a chargeback from the issuing bank, we first look at our own records to try to resolve the chargeback automatically.
+When we receive a chargeback from the issuing bank, we first look at our own records to try to resolve the chargeback automatically.
 If we do not have the necessary information, the chargeback will receive a status of "Return to Merchant" and we will send you a Chargeback Document if you manage your chargebacks manually.
-If you subscribe to Chase Paymentech's free Online Chargeback Management System, the process can be managed electronically, saving you time and money.
+If you subscribe to our free online chargeback management system, the process can be managed electronically, saving you time and money.

-Complete the Chargeback Document with as much information as you have available, and return it to Chase Paymentech's Chargeback Department using the fax number or physical address on the form.
+Complete the Chargeback Document with as much information as you have available, and return it to our Chargeback Department using the fax number or physical address on the form.

 If you fill out and submit this documentation, the analyst will review your rebuttal to ensure compliance with the payment brand rules and regulations.
 If your response is consistent with the rules and regulations, then the chargeback is represented for review by the payment brands, and the chargeback funds may be returned to your account.

-If you do not fill out and submit this documentation, then the chargeback automatically moves forward unchallenged and the chargeback funds will not be returned to you.
+If you do not fill out and submit this documentation within the timeframes associated to the reason code, then the chargeback automatically moves forward unchallenged and the chargeback funds will not be returned to you.

 Chargebacks can cost time and money – while some chargebacks cannot be prevented, many can with comprehensive employee training.

 The best way to prevent chargebacks is to establish best practices at the time of sale that are followed consistently by all employees.
 Here are some tips: